Holiday scores season-high 37, Bucks beat Raptors 130-122

 TIP-INS

-Raptors: Entering Tuesday, Toronto led the league in steals per game (9.4).
-O.G.
-Anunoby led the league at (2.2) and Gary Trent Jr. was tied for fourth (1.7).
+Raptors: Scottie Barnes had scored 20 or more points in four of his five previous games.
+Barnes “has just decided to play more aggressive and that’s good,“ Nurse said.
+“We’re finding that he can bring it and be aggressive, we can play through him a little bit, let him kind of play pass-first and if that isn’t there let him be aggressive after that, and play through the low post a little bit, as well.”
+Barnes scored 14 points and had 13 rebounds Tuesday.

-Bucks: Coach Mike Budenholzer said he expects Antetokounmpo “to be ready to go soon, but we’ve just got to take it day by day with him.
-He’s doing a lot of work in the weight room, he’s doing some work on the court, he’s doing some of his warmups.” ...
-Khris Middleton missed his 17th straight game with right knee soreness.
+Bucks: Budenholzer said he expects Antetokounmpo “to be ready to go soon, but we’ve just got to take it day by day with him.
+He’s doing a lot of work in the weight room, he’s doing some work on the court, he’s doing some of his warmups.”

 UP NEXT